justynaboesche/To-do-list/README.md

 ![Homepage GIF](images/CurrencyConventer.gif)
 ## Technologies used in the project
 To create the application I have used:
-- HTML
+- HTML 5
-- CSS
+- CSS Grid
-- Normalize
-- Flexbox
+- Normalize.css
 - BEM convention
-- JavaScript
-- ES6+ features
+- JavaScript ES6+
-- GIT
-- Markdown